MonitorQA/ExternalApiDocs/_posts/2020-12-15-get-audit-pending.md

 layout: null
 ---

-Retrieve a paginated list of pending audits with filtering and sorting options.
-Query parameters that still use the word “group” expect **company structure unit** identifiers: `auditObjectGroupId` limits results to audit objects linked to that unit; `assignedToGroup` limits results to audits assigned to **users linked to that unit**.
+Retrieve a paginated list of pending audits with filtering and sorting options. `auditObjectUnitId` is a **company structure unit** identifier: it limits results to audits whose audit object is linked to that unit. `assignedToUnit` limits results to audits assigned to **users linked to that unit**.
 Use [Get company structure units](#/get-company-structure-units) to list valid unit IDs.
+The legacy query name `auditObjectGroupId` is still accepted and means the same filter.

 ### Request Headers